rub3n2000/parcelreactprojectbuilder/README.md

                 api at /api/{controllername}/{action}/{id}.
                 only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.

+**dotnetReactWOData**: A Dotnet core 3.1 wrapper project, with OData.
+Serving a parcel react empty frontend at /* and
+                       api at /api/{controllername}/{action}/{id}.
+                       Only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.

 ## Running the app